Last updated 07/08/2020

 Here is an interview of Tracey, with agilehrcommunity.com that will help you in understanding how she did it.

 Lonely Planet is a travel book publisher organization which was facing troubles with their legal team.
 Their internal clients failed to understand the nature of work and the workload and ended up giving unrealistic deadlines.
 This resulted in a day-to-day hectic schedule for employees along with the less amount of job satisfaction.

 The lawyers involved with the legal department were not being able to take up interesting projects which will help the company grow and improve productivity.

 Though the fast-paced work nature of Agile does not really fit with the legal work methods, this methodology helped the team to look at the process from an end to end perspective and made the way the work is delivered efficient enough.

-After the implementation of Agile methodology, the team has improved its productivity by 25%.
+After the implementation of Agile methodology, the result was quite stunning

 VistaPrint’s Marketing Tactics

 VistaPrint, a marketing company for small businesses evaluated its waterfall methodology and found out from the ideation phase to the product delivery phase, it takes 60 days for them to deliver the final output.